vi-/dotfiles/README.md

    See: [Github Issue](https://github.com/Homebrew/homebrew-cask/issues/63083), [Medium Post](https://medium.com/@Aenon/mac-virtualbox-kernel-driver-error-df39e7e10cd8)
    **Note:** Security settigns will need to be updated within 30min of install / first launch, otherwise opt. disappears.
 If you done goofed, you will need to uninstall & re-install VirtualBox.
 Follow instructions here for complete [VirtualBox Uninstall](https://nektony.com/how-to/uninstall-virtualbox-on-mac).

 2. **MySQL & WordPress** when testing these scripts, WordPress would refuse to connect to MySQL db, even though connecting to it using the same credentials via command line was fine.
 [This comment](https://discourse.brew.sh/t/homebrew-php-7-4-upgrade-fails-on-macos-10-15-1-catalina/6372/14) of the thread solved the issue.
+Another more in-depth [link to issue](https://stackoverflow.com/questions/51179516/sequel-pro-and-mysql-connection-failed?rq=10).

 ## Acknowledgements